Mayon2010/pythonprojects/readme.md

 This application and supporting scripts are provided for educational purposes.
 Unless otherwise specified in repository metadata, treat the code as available under the MIT license for personal and educational use.

----

-# Other Projects

-This repository also contains other projects (games and experiments).
-See the older sections below for details on those projects.
-The Notes App documentation above is the recommended starting point if you're exploring the `notestest.py` functionality and related assets.

 <!-- End of file -->
 ```